rimutaka/posts/elasticquery-write-update/readme.md

 #### Unused SQL code

 There was a good part of the codebase that was no longer used.
-We just didn't know which one.
-Removing tables, views, functions and procedures that were no longer used could save us a lot of pain later in the process.
-In the hind sight, we should have invested some time in identifying and removing them before doing the 4-part name analysis.
+Removing unused tables, views, functions and procedures could save us a lot of pain later in the process.
+In the hind sight, we should have invested some time in identifying and removing them before at the very beginning.

 Dropping unused objects is risky.
 It may take a while to trace application errors to missing objects if they were dropped by mistake.
 Instead of dropping we replaced the body with an error message in Stored Procedures:
 ```sql
 THROW 51000, 'Removed for Azure SQL compatibility.
 See Jira issues for details.', 1;
 ```
-and an error-generation statements in User Defined Functions (can't use *THROW* in those):
+and an error-generating statement in User Defined Functions (can't use *THROW* in those):
 ```sql
 BEGIN
 		declare @x int